 It was amazing!!
 I loved pieorgi’s growing up, but I KNOW I love this lasagna even more.
 Truly, the key to this dish is that I used very little pasta.
 If you think about a pierogi, the noodle is just a thin vessel for the creamy mashed potatoes.
 And you certainly want the potatoes to shine!

-It was really a simple dish to prep.
-Start with layering leftover mashed potates with cooked noodles.
+Start with layering leftover mashed potatoes with cooked noodles.

 And then of course smoother in cheese.

 It is the absolute perfect way to use up leftover mashed potatoes–whether from the holidays or from a cancelled party!
 And truly, I would gladly whip up mashed potatoes any day of the week to have this for my dinner!

 - Use any of your family’s favorite mashed potato recipe for this leftover potato casserole–but you may want to check out my tips for the Best Mashed Potatoes (bonus is there is no peeling and chopping of potatoes!)